The University of Arizona Disability Resource Center

 What informs our work?

-Technology & Information – The University of Arizona is committed to achieving full accessibility of all electronic and information technology to ensure equitable experiences for everyone.
+Technology & Information – Arizona is committed to the full accessibility of all electronic and information technology to ensure equitable experiences for everyone.
 DRC staff consults on major software purchases to ensure access and offers online resources and in-person training to support staff and faculty in creating accessible and usable materials.

 What Sets UA DRC Apart?

-UA has a longstanding commitment to disability access.
+Arizona Disability Resources has a longstanding commitment to disability access.
 The DRC was founded over 40 years ago, pre-dating the passing of the Americans with Disabilities Act (ADA) by nearly twenty years.

-In addition to staff who respond to requests for individual accommodations, we have several dedicated staff positions to address systemic design.
-Our goal is for our campus environment to be universally accessible and reduce and potentially eliminate the need for individual modifications or accommodations.
+In addition to staff who respond to requests for individual accommodations, we have several dedicated positions to address systemic design.
+Our goal is for our campus environment to be universally accessible and reduce or potentially eliminate the need for individual modifications or accommodations.